gregg127/anton/docs/docs/03_flux_gitops.md

 helmrepository.source.toolkit.fluxcd.io/ingress-nginx created
 helmrelease.helm.toolkit.fluxcd.io/ingress-nginx created
 ```
-3. see resources that were added to the namespace:
+3. See resources that were added to the namespace:
 ```console
 kubectl get all -n ingress-nginx -o=wide
 ```